-I’ll apologize for the length or of this “about” page right here at the start.
+I’ll apologize for the length of the introductory page right here at the start.
 I am something of a storyteller by nature, and this page, and the idea of the Wisdom Letters has evolved a great deal.
 This means that there’s not a good 25 words or less way to tell you much about what this blog is, and what it isn’t.
 Don’t feel obligated to read it all, but if you are like me, interested in people’s stories and how those stories have influenced people’s lives, work and personal ministries, then I’d love to share my own story with you.

 Let me start by talking about “The Wisdom Letters”.
 The original Wisdom Letters was a gift, given to me at a time when I needed it the most.
 We’re talking about right around the turn of the century.

 I was in a bad place.
 I could not seem to write.
 For years poems, short stories, essays and articles had come easily to me, but suddenly, I could not seem to produce anything of any value (or at least of any value to me,.).
 This went beyond mere “writer’s block”, which generally lasts a day or few.
 It had gone on for months, and then years.